Just outside of Gatlinburg, right off the Spur, you'll find the Holmes family.

 If you'd like to donate directly to the family, you can visit their GoFundMe page HERE.

-With the help of a family friend, the Holmes family is rebuilding their home on the very same ground it stood before.
-The foundation and skeleton of the house is set, Rob hopes to be finished by Easter of 2018.
-Until then, the family lives in a trailer next on the property.
-Of course, Charles is right next door.
+With the help of a family friend, the Holmes family began rebuilding their home on the very same ground it stood before.
+The foundation and skeleton of the house were set, Rob hoped to be finished by Easter of 2018.
+The family was living in a trailer next to the property and, of course, Charles was right next door.

 After everything that happened on the night of Nov.
-28, 2016, the family doesn't want Charles to be too far from them.
+28, 2016, the family didn't want Charles to be too far from them.
 In their most difficult night, one of the toughest decisions was leaving the pig behind.
-The family had to run from the fire, they had no time to carry a 200 pound pig, all they could do was open the pen.
+The family had to run from the fire, they had no time to carry a 200-pound pig, all they could do was open the pen.

 "It was like he was telling me, 'Dad, go.
 I'll be alright,'" Robert Holmes said.